lubosdz/number-to-words/readme.md

 Number to words - PHP Converter
 ===============================

-Helper utility for converting arbitrary float number to words.
+PHP utility for converting arbitrary float or integer number to words in English, Slovak or Czech.
-Available for English, Slovak and Czech localizations.

 Installation
 ============